Help your graduate students and postdocs ace their teaching demonstration!

 - Recognize what the search committee is looking for

-- Know what YOU should be looking for during your interview and teaching demonstration
+- Know what THEY should be looking for during the interview process and teaching demonstration

-- Know what to do (and not do!) during your teaching demonstration
+- Know what to do (and not do!) during their teaching demonstration

-- List ways to establish rapport with students you don't know (and why it matters)
+- List ways to establish rapport with students they don't know (and why it matters)

-- Explain how to prepare and practice your teaching demonstration
+- Explain how to prepare and practice their teaching demonstration

 - Consider other types of academic positions that might require teaching demonstrations

-- Explain how to use the P.L.A.N. framework to design the lecture for your teaching demonstration
+- Explain how to use the P.L.A.N. framework to design the lecture for their teaching demonstration

-- Recognize when to focus on your lecture and when to focus on your students during the teaching demonstration
+- Recognize when to focus on their lecture and when to focus on their students during the teaching demonstration

 What's included in the course?